gertvv/gemtc/README.md

   * A graphical user interface (GUI) application with built-in data management and model generation capabilities.
-The generated models can be run using JAGS or BUGS.

-  * A command line interface (CLI) program to generate JAGS/BUGS from data files provided on the command line.
-The generated models can be run using JAGS or BUGS.
+The generated models can be run using JAGS or BUGS, or by GeMTC GUI itself.

   * An R package that combines the GeMTC library and JAGS to provide full analysis capabilities (EXPERIMENTAL).